-14 Non-Responsive Applicants
+17 Non-responsive Applicants

-The CEWRI-CI Subprogram will make reasonable efforts to contact Applicants in order to schedule meetings, collect documentation, or obtain other necessary information.
+The CEWRI-CI Subprogram will make reasonable efforts to contact Applicants to schedule meetings, collect documentation, or obtain other necessary information.
 Contact attempts should be made using different methods of communication and at different times of the day or week.
-The following is a list of circumstances under which the CEWRI-CI Subprogram may trigger a Non-Responsive Applicant process.
+The following is a list of circumstances under which the CEWRI-CI Subprogram may trigger a Non-responsive Applicant process.
 This list includes, but is not limited to the following:

-- If the CEWRI-CI Subprogram has made three (3) consecutive unsuccessful attempts to contact an Applicant with no follow up contact from the Applicant, the Applicant will be sent a Non-Responsive Notice. - If the CEWRI-CI Subprogram sends a Required Documents Notice to an Applicant and no response is received within thirty (30) calendar days of the date of the letter, the Applicant will be sent a Non-Responsive Notice. - If the CEWRI-CI Subprogram issued an Eligibility and Award Notice to an Applicant and the Applicant fails to return the Grant Agreement signed within thirty (30) calendar days of the date of the letter, the Applicant will be sent a NonResponsive Notice.
+- If the CEWRI-CI Subprogram has made three (3) consecutive unsuccessful attempts to contact an Applicant with no follow up contact from the Applicant, the Applicant will be sent a Non-responsive Notice. - If the CEWRI-CI Subprogram sends a Required Documents Notice to an Applicant and no response is received within thirty (30) calendar days of the date of the letter, the Applicant will be sent a Non-responsive Notice.

-The Non-Responsive Notice provides contact information for the CEWRI-CI Subprogram, advises the Applicant of the reasons for the Non-Responsive Notice, and notifies the Applicant to contact the Program or complete an action within fourteen (14) calendar days of the date of the letter.
-If the Applicant fails to contact the Program or complete the action within the fourteen (14) calendar days allowed, the Applicant will be sent a Non-Responsive Confirmation Notice and the application will be closed.
+The Non-responsive Notice provides contact information for the CEWRI-CI Subprogram, advises the Applicant of the reasons for the Non-responsive Notice, and notifies the Applicant to contact the Subprogram or complete an action within fourteen (14) calendar days of the date of the letter.
+If the Applicant fails to contact the Subprogram or complete the action within the fourteen (14) calendar days allowed, the Applicant will be sent a Non-responsive Confirmation Notice, and the application will be closed.

-15 Program-Based Reconsideration and/or Administrative Review
+18 Program-based Reconsideration and/or Administrative Review